-Mongolia Homestay – Mountain Biking, Live Like a Local Nomad in Mongolia
+Mongolia Nomad Homestay – Mountain Biking and Living Like a Local Nomad in Mongolia

 Finally!!!
 Mongolia mountain biking trips from GER to GER across Mongolia’s pristine National Parks (budget trip!) – for the first time, after years of consideration, we are offering this wonderful soft-adventure activity.
 GER to GER mountain biking routes are 100% pasture and off road tracks through Mountain river valleys, lush forests, and more!
 GER to GER is offering you an rare opportunity to combine mountain biking across vast geographical terrains and nomadic home stays.
 This particular mountain bike route takes you through the Gorkhi Terelj National Park – it has been perfectly designed for those that do not have all the time in the world but still wish for a remarkable, cost and time effective, mountain biking adventure!
 With less overland travel you will be spending more qualitative time with nomadic families (and even overnight in their extra ger!) and riding towards the ever-impressive Chingis Statue via Terelj National Park.

 Mongolia Nomad Homestay Day One